 - You travel infrequently or to different destinations each time.
 If you stay fewer than 15 nights per year, you are unlikely to reach meaningful elite status with any chain.
 Your points will accumulate slowly and may expire before you use them.
 OTA rewards, which apply across all properties, provide faster returns for light travelers.

 - You prefer boutique and independent hotels.
 Loyalty programs are irrelevant at properties that do not belong to a chain.
 The best hotel in a given destination is often an independent property that can only be booked through OTAs or its own website.
-If you choose hotels based on character, reviews, and location rather than brand, OTAs are the natural booking channel.
+If you choose hotels based on character, reviews, and location rather than brand, OTAs are the natural booking channel — though boutique hotels carry a real price premium worth understanding before you book.

 - You want to compare prices across your full range of options.
 OTAs let you see 50 hotels in a neighborhood at once, sorted by price, rating, or distance.
 Price comparison is one of the most effective ways to save.
 For more on why this matters, see our guide on why the same hotel has different prices on different websites.